JayeVAJohnson/Portfolio/README.md

 I've pulled this fork from the talented [Chelsea Tolnai](https://github.com/ChelseaTolnai/Portfolio), and borrowed code from the talented [Cleiton Correa](https://github.com/CleitonCorrea/my-certifications).

-I am still in the process of editing this page.

-The aim of this is to highlight my budding experience, skill set, education, projects-to-be, ever-evolving stack, how to reach me, and details about me.
+The aim of my portfolio is to highlight my budding experience, skill set, education, projects-to-be, ever-evolving stack, how to reach me, and details about me.

-You can view my current portfolio at [https://github.com/JayeVAJohnson/Portfolio](https://github.com/JayeVAJohnson/Portfolio).
+You can view this current portfolio at the permalink [https://github.com/JayeVAJohnson/Portfolio](https://github.com/JayeVAJohnson/Portfolio).

 ## About Me